22 Fun Things to Do in Edinburgh on a Rainy Day

 If you’re hoping for some luxury, look no further than The Colonnades at the Signet Library

-The seasonal menu offers sweet and savory options to suit every tastebud, and the library is the embodiment of grandiose.
+The seasonal menu offers sweet and savoury options to suit every tastebud, and the library is the embodiment of grandiosity.

-If you’re operating on a budget, a secret tea room lurks above the Romanes & Paterson shop on Princes Street.
+If you’re on a budget, a secret tea room on Princes Street lies above the Romanes & Paterson shop

 If you’re lucky enough to get a window seat, you’ll get a gorgeous view of the Old Town, Princes St Gardens, and Edinburgh Castle.